15%

 For many U.S. service situations, 15% to 20% is the most common range, with 18% to 20% often used as the default for good service.

-Multiply the bill by the tip percentage as a decimal.
+The tip calculator multiplies the bill by the tip percentage, then adds the tip to the total.
 A 20% tip on a $50 bill is $10, and the total becomes $60.

 Sometimes, especially for large or complicated orders, but takeout tips are usually less expected than sit-down restaurant tips.